NEVED123/resume/README.md

 # My Resume

-When revising my resume from last year, I chose to recreate it using LaTeX, giving fine control over spacing and formatting.
+I chose to create my resume using LaTeX, giving finer control over spacing and formatting, than tools such as Microsoft Word.

-Created with MikTeX, which handles all package importing automatically, and is best for editing this document.

 Feel free to use this template for inspiration.